-The cold of winter has a way of pointing out just how drafty our homes are.
-We need to stop a draft at home that doesn’t break the budget.
-Seal up drafty windows, tighten up your leaky house, and get comfortable this winter with these 17 easy and affordable low-tech stopping drafts house tips.
+The cold of winter has a way of exposing just how drafty our homes are.
+Need simple hacks to stop the cold air from getting in (without breaking the bank)?
+Seal drafty windows, tighten up your leaky house, and get comfortable this winter with 17 easy and affordable low-tech drafty house solutions.

 When it’s frigid outside, you want your home to be warm and cozy.
 Small (and large) drafts in your home can create a miserably cold home and skyrocket your heating costs.